pascoalf/Meta_Microbial-Workshop-2024/README.md

 This repository provides material and instruction accordingly to the lessons provided during the workshop and the sections belows are organized to mimic the day by day timeline.
 Access to a remote machine will be available to ensure the correct

+> [!IMPORTANT]
+> It is recommended that participants arrive with all the required programs installed properly.
+Carefully reading this GitHub page is also recommended.

 # Jupyter Notebook & Python

 Check if you already have python installed.
 You  can do so by typing `python` in your terminal.